letoram/cat9/HACKING.md

     return
 		function(cat9, root, builtins, suggest, view)
-		    function view.wrap(job, x, y, cols, rows, hidden) return rows
+		    function view.wrap(job, x, y, cols, rows, probe, hidden) return rows
 				end
 		end

-and should return the number of rows consumed to present job.data according to the view.
-The builtin 'view' command will then enumerate the set of known views and let the user toggle between them accordingly.
+and should return the number of rows consumed to present job.data at a possible job.row\_offset and job.col\_offset.
+If probe or hidden is set, just estimate the upper bound for layouting purposes - otherwise draw into the provided root.

 The corresponding view function will then be called each time the view is to be drawn, and whenever it is marked as hidden.
 The function is still expected to return the number of rows presenting the dataset would consume, in order for decorations like scrollbars to be accurate.

 Job
 ===